protohaven/printed_materials/common-tools/planer.typ

 === Cleaning Up

 + Turn off the motor.
++ Return the wall power switch to the center position.
 + Turn off the dust collection.\
   _If other members are still using the dust collector, leave it on._
 + Brush off any dust, and sweep any chips from the surrounding area.